mr-harishv/carbon-react-router-starter/README.md

 - Performance and accessibility oriented

 Ultimately, we want to save you time by avoiding you weeks of research to build a simple base stack to create a first iteration from.

+### Documentation

+While the ultimate documentation is the code, it is like all languages possible to write some very complex stories.
+In creating this project we have tried to document inline complexity and where we deviate from standard practices or configurations.
+If you find something confusing, then we consider this a bug and would ask that you raise an issue.

+Where documenting inline is not possible or impractical we have added explanations in the [docs](./docs) folder.

 ### Project structure